samfranklin/foss4guk19-jupyter/README.md

 ## Workshop Overview

-The Jupyter notebook is becoming the de-facto environment for data scientists using the so-called "pydata stack" (python packages of numpy, pandas, matplotlib, other).
-Now, there is increasing crossover between desktop GIS specialists and python developers, as python packages that manipulate geographic data mature.
-Notebooks are a powerful yet easy to use environment to write code with and allow you to interact with your data and share workflows easily.
+The Jupyter notebook has fast become the de-facto environment for data scientists using the so-called "pydata stack" (python packages of numpy, pandas, matplotlib, amongst others).
+Now, there is increasing crossover between desktop GIS specialists and python developers, as python packages that manipulate geographic data become more feature rich and mature.
+Jupyter notebooks, often referred to as iPython notebooks, offer a powerful yet easy to use environment to write code to explore, interact with and visualise data.
+Notebooks allow you to save the steps of your workflow, making them easy to share as a file or publish to the web.

 The objectives of this short workshop are to provide GIS users with a hands-on introduction to (a) how to set up a jupyter notebook environment locally using Anaconda and install various required python packages (b) undertake some simple geo-processing tasks using a mixture of "geo" packages within the "pydata" ecosystem, e.g. rasterio, xarray and geopandas, (c) visualise processing outputs.